fsmosca/UCIChessEngineProtocol/README.md

 ```

-Description of the universal chess interface (UCI)    April  2006
+Description of the universal chess interface (UCI)    August 2021
 =================================================================

 * The specification is independent of the operating system.
 For Windows,